Updated May 15, 2020:

 The original article continues below:

 Are you sitting?
 If not, you better grab a chair because we have some big news for you.
 Chick-fil-A, the fast-food chain known for a delicious meal of chicken, is pushing the boundaries with their newest addition to the menu.
-Beginning August 27th, customers will be able to purchase mealtime kits to bring home and cook.
-Yes, that’s right, we’ve finally found the loophole to eat Chick-fil-a on Sundays.
+Beginning on August 27th, customers will be able to purchase mealtime kits to bring home and cook.
+Yes, that's right, we've finally found the loophole to eat Chick-fil-a on Sundays.

 The new meal kits are set to launch at over 150 Chick-fil-a restaurants in the Atlanta area for one month as a test-run before (hopefully) launching the program nationally.
 There are five different recipes available during the test period all developed by Chick-fil-A Chef Stuart Tracy.
 Each chicken meal kit serves two people and costs $15.89, which averages out at $7.94 a serving.
 The recipes include Chicken Parmesan, Chicken Enchiladas, Dijon Chicken, Pan Roasted Chicken and Chicken Flatbread.

 We were lucky enough to receive one of the new mealtime kits to try, and let me tell you, I was shocked at how it turned out.
 But before we get into the juicy details, take a look at the Chick-fil-A mealtime kit itself.

 Whether you pick it up at the drive-thru or at the counter, the mealtime kits are packed in boxes with clear photos to ensure you get the recipe you want, every time.